 Enter into the link parameters sub node.
-At least 'enable' must be set to activate the link parameters, and consequently Traffic Engineering on this interface.
+At least 'enable' must be set to activate the link parameters, and consequently routing information that could be used as part of Traffic Engineering on this interface.
 MPLS-TE must be enable at the OSPF (Traffic Engineering) or ISIS (Traffic Engineering) router level in complement to this.
 Disable link parameters for this interface.